BjornWilliams/DocsVersaTul/docs/source/utilities.rst

 Getting Started
 ----------------
-The VersaTul Utilities project provides a variety of commonly used helper methods to help with the rapid developement process.
+The VersaTul Utilities project provides a variety of commonly used helper methods to help with the rapid development process.

 Installation
 ------------